 When Caroline shared a guest post here a few years ago I learned that newer mattresses can be dangerous because of how they “off-gas”, which means that all the fumes from the fire-retardant chemicals that are sprayed on the bed can be breathed in, and her story shows how terribly these toxins can screw up your health.
 Read that story here: Is Your Mattress Toxic?!
 One girl's scary story and how she finally got better.
 (And if it's harmful for adults, imagine what that could mean for your newborn sleeping on a new mattress!)
-By the way, here's the answer to a question I'm asked about often: Caroline found in her research that it takes 3-4 years for a sprayed mattress to “out-gas”, that's a long time.
+By the way, here's the answer to a question I'm asked about often: Caroline found in her research that it takes 3-4 years for a sprayed mattress to “out-gas”, that's a loooong time.

-Why organic isn't the best option:
+But here's why organic isn't the best option:

 We've been very happy…